 You can also use a volume calculator for this task.
 Find the depth of snow using a ruler or stick to see how deep the snow is.

 Step Two: Estimate the Snow Density

-In order to find how much water is contained in the snow its density needs to be estimated.
+In order to find how much water is contained in the snow, its density needs to be estimated.
 Snow varies in density depending on temperature and water content.
-Ranging from fresh powder to solid ice, snow can contain different amounts of water depending on its form.
+Snow can contain different amounts of water depending on its form, ranging from fresh powder to solid ice.